christysnwong/trivia/README.md

 #### Set up

 Prerequisites: This project requires the usage of database to run properly.
-Ensure that Git, Postgresql, NodeJS and NPM are already installed on your computer.
+Ensure that Git, Postgresql, NodeJS, Jest and NPM are already installed on your computer.

 1. Make a new directory for this project
 2. On your terminal, go to the directory that you just created